ubilabs/icons_generator/readme.md

 ## Quick Install ##

-To download and test the script, execute this lines of code in your shell:
+To download and test the script, execute these lines of code in your shell:

     git clone git@github.com:ubilabs/icons_generator.git
     cd icons_generator